Nidoskull/LalifeTeam-Origins/Gaming/Slugcat-origin/README.txt

 not real yet:
 RIVULET*
-nyooooooom + permanent respiration II
+nyooooooom + permanent respiration II?

 SPEARMASTER*
-trident feeds you when it hits stuff, can't eat normally, model is thinner, low spear cooldown
+trident feeds you when it hits stuff, can't eat normally, model is thinner, low spear cooldown?

 SAINT*
 + Grapple blocks with your tongue!